UniversalDependencies/UD_Finnish-FTB/README.md

 - PART has been manually analyzed for conversion to ADV, but this is ongoing and some may be retained as PART.

 * UD v2.17
+- the negative auxiliary ei has the feature-value pair Mood=Ind, except when dealing with the Mood=Imp as in «älä».

 - add PronType=Prs in pronouns with Reflex=Yes, itse.